-- 1. Give the big picture include links with previous learning. - 2.
-Tell them explicitly what they are going to learn and how it relates to a real life context and specific links to other subjects wherever possible Learning Journey. - 3.
+- 1. Give the big picture include links with prior learning (BOLT's) - 2.
+Explicit learning objectives (WALT's We Are Learning To) what they are going to learn and how it relates to a real life context and specific links to other subjects wherever possible Learning Journey. - 3.
 Introduction which involves the pupils through active learning activities (teacher and children using interactive IWB, talk partners, lolly sticks, paired work, little whiteboards).
 Generate Success Criteria (must not be a basic skills checklist e.g. full stops, capital letters) - 4.
 Differentiated active learning with high expectations (3-4 levels of ability taken from previous assessment) which is generally not by outcome to include analytical or informative plenary (reference to working wall and/or success criteria/Learning Journey) throughout. - 5.
-Evaluative plenary (10minutes) regarding how successful the learning has been through peer, self assessment and other AfL techniques. - 6.
-Next learning steps
+Evaluative plenary (10minutes) regarding how successful the learning has been through peer, self assessment and other AfL techniques.

+6. Next learning steps